-Less than a two-hour drive from Toronto, Canada’s largest city, The Blue Mountains’ has been attracting skiers since its first public slopes opened in 1949.
-It didn't take long for some of the most dedicated of these early skiers to see the many benefits of getting together and going private, from smaller ski lift lines, a vibrant social scene, and a clubhouse to hang out après ski.
+Less than a two-hour drive from Toronto, Canada’s largest city, Blue Mountains’ has been attracting skiers since its first public slopes opened in 1949.
+It didn’t take long for some of the most dedicated of these early skiers to see the many benefits of getting together and going private, from smaller ski lift lines, a vibrant social scene, and a clubhouse to hang out après ski.

 For many Ontario private ski club members, the social component is in fact often as important as the skiing itself.
-Little wonder, really, when you consider the fun to be had off slope.
+Little wonder, really, when you consider the many fun things to do off slope.
 From private dining to cocktail hours, family days, dancing and year-round outdoor cook-outs, most clubs offer an endless list of fun things to do for young and old alike.
 Add to this list a bevy of other great activities, including swimming and tennis, boating, golf and state-of-the-art gyms, and there are plenty of great reasons to pursue a membership.

 As for the skiing, private clubs have developed some of the top coaching programs in Canada, offering plenty of competitive skiing opportunities that have borne some of the country’s most successful national team members.